sahithucsd25/Recipe-Rating-Analysis/README.md

 | 412 broccoli casserole               |        40 | 2008-05-30 00:00:00 | [194.8, 20.0, 6.0, 32.0, 22.0, 36.0, 3.0]     |         6 |               9 |        5 |       6 |
 | millionaire pound cake               |       120 | 2008-02-12 00:00:00 | [878.3, 63.0, 326.0, 13.0, 20.0, 123.0, 39.0] |         7 |               7 |        5 |     326 |
 | 2000 meatloaf                        |        90 | 2012-03-06 00:00:00 | [267.0, 30.0, 12.0, 12.0, 29.0, 48.0, 2.0]    |        17 |              13 |        5 |      12 |

+### Univariate Analysis
+Below is a histogram of the middle 98th-percentile of the 'minutes' column.
+We chose to restrict the column values to the middle 98th-percentile, to exclue values where 'minutes' was 0 or where 'minutes' exceeded a reasonable range (the maximum value in the 'minutes' is over 1,000,000!).
+The values are binned into 50 groups to make the plot more viewer friendly.
+The histogram describes an expected trend: the majority of recipes are cooked under 2 hours, and few recipes exceed 5 hours of cooking time.

+<iframe src="assets/file-name.html" width=800 height=600 frameBorder=0></iframe>